kvakvs/beam-wisdoms/docs/source/eli5-processes.rst

 A global process table maps process identifier (pid) to a Process structure.
-The reverse mapping is done via ``Process.common.id`` field which is an :ref:`Eterm <term-label>` field containing pid.
+The reverse mapping is done via ``Process.common.id`` field which is an :ref:`Eterm <def-term>` field containing pid.
 This way a process can always be uniquely identified by its local pid.
 Remote pids are larger and contain node name and internal node id, and they will have to be resolved on the node which owns them.